git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

 ## Note to the administrator of this workshop.

-Please visit this internal TIBCO location to setup the participants and the DB
+Please visit the internal TIBCO location provided below to
+1) setup the participants
+2) enable the LiveApps for sharing
+3) create a CRM Database referenced in section
+![Creating a connection to CRM DB] (https://github.com/git-akurian/TIBCO-Cloud-Integration-2.0-Workshop/blob/master/2.apiimplementation.md#creating-a-connection-to-crm-db)

 https://drive.google.com/drive/folders/1y1sXRP5U7D8_FRQtzTwdLOiilriOxxA9?usp=sharing